The Commercial Inspection can be any of the following:

 Nick has inspected small to medium factories in Fyshwick, and medium to large factory-office complexes elsewhere in ACT.
 Smaller factories and even a large art studio was inspected in Queanbeyan.

-Sometimes they needed additional work like getting plans from the shire council building department so a Compliance Summary Report can be made.
+Sometimes these inspections needed additional work like getting plans from the shire council building department so a Compliance Summary Report can be made.
 That involves extra time and the cost for that is on the inspection prices page.

 Overseas and on other states Nick’s commercial inspections were usually around 3,000 to 10,000 square meters in size.
 He did many in Taiwan and Japan.
 Such would take many days, depending on the budget and details needed.